terencezl/terencezl.github.io/index.md

 _Bachelor of Science, Materials Science & Engineering, 2008 – 2012_

 This major was interdisciplinary in nature.
-As a result I studied a broad range of subjects: materials science & engineering, physics, chemistry, electrical engineering, computer science, math, statistics, etc. I also prepared and participated in a mathematical modeling contest with a team that focused on operations research using **MATLAB** and **Mathematica**.
+As a result, I studied a broad range of subjects: materials science & engineering, physics, chemistry, electrical engineering, computer science, math, statistics, etc. I also prepared and participated in a mathematical modeling contest with a team that focused on operations research using **MATLAB** and **Mathematica**.

 -----------------